LuLu-bl/Resume_Ranker/README.md

 Overall, the implementation involved the use of several tools and libraries for data extraction, preprocessing, and visualization.
 The end result was a set of visualizations and rankings that can be used to gain insights into the skills present in the resumes.

-Title: Resumeranking: Improving the Hiring Process with Machine Learning
-Description: As part of a team of data scientists, I developed Resumeranking, a machine learning algorithm designed to improve the efficiency and effectiveness of the hiring process.
-By analyzing a large dataset of resumes and job postings, we were able to identify key factors that predict whether a candidate is a good match for a particular job.
-Our algorithm uses these factors to rank resumes and highlight the most promising candidates, making it easier for recruiters to identify top talent and save time in the hiring process.
-I'm proud to have been part of a project that has the potential to make a real impact on the way companies find and hire the best candidates.
-Key skills: machine learning, data analysis, natural language processing, Python, SQL, project management